 Got a white board that’s too marked up to use anymore?
 Move it outdoors!
 The hooligans got a couple of seasons of outdoor art out of this white board that was headed for the trash.
 Here, we’re painting with mud on International Mud Day.

 A few scrap pieces of wood make a toddler balance beam for a budding, young gymnast.
 It provides hours of pretend play and exercise and I can tuck it out of the way at the end of the day.
 Click here to see more of our outdoor balancing activities for toddlers and preschoolers.

 A Rope and a Bucket

-Without question, this is one of the absolute best things I’ve ever added to a backyard play area.
-The hooligans play with this contraption year round.
-I love that it’s not only great for strengthening little muscles, it also fosters team work, critical thinking and co-operation.
-See how I rigged up our Bucket Contraption here.
+Without question, this simple contracion is one of the best things I’ve ever added to our backyard play area.
+The hooligans play with it all year round.
+Not only is it great for strengthening muscles and co-ordination, it also fosters team work, critical thinking and co-operation.
+See how I rigged up our Bucket & Rope Contraption here.